Experienced Connecticut Cerebral Palsy Attorneys Ready To Assist You

 Some cases of cerebral palsy occur because of mistakes made by doctors and nurses during the delivery process.
 Parents can seek justice and compensation through birth injury lawsuits.
 To find out if you qualify, consult an attorney for birth injuries as soon as possible.

-Contact a Connecticut Cerebral Palsy Lawyer
+Contact a Connecticut Cerebral Palsy Attorney

 If you have had a child with cerebral palsy, you might want to contact a Connecticut cerebral palsy lawyer.
 Your lawyer can discuss the possibility of filing a lawsuit for the pain and suffering you and your child have suffered.

 Berkowitz and Hanna LLC is a well-known and respected law firm in Connecticut.
-Our cerebral palsy attorneys have experience in cerebral palsy cases and serve as advocates for affected infants and their families.
+Our cerebral palsy law firm have experience in cerebral palsy cases and serve as advocates for affected infants and their families.
 To find out if you qualify to file a claim, please call 1-866-479-7909.
 Contact our offices in Danbury, Bridgeport, and Stamford online here.